publicdocs/uscode/assets/md/titles/usc45/us/usc/t45/ch21/m__us_usc_t45_s1212.md

     (a) __Actions subject to other laws__

         The provisions of chapter 5 of title 5 (popularly known as the Administrative Procedure Act, and including provisions popularly known as the Government in the Sunshine Act), the Federal Advisory Committee Act (5 U.S.C.
 App.
-1 et seq.), the National Historic Preservation Act ([16 U.S.C.
-470][/us/usc/t16/s470] et seq.), [section 303 of title 49][/us/usc/t49/s303], and the National Environmental Policy Act of 1969 ([42 U.S.C.
+1 et seq.), division A of subtitle III of title 54, [section 303 of title 49][/us/usc/t49/s303], and the National Environmental Policy Act of 1969 ([42 U.S.C.
 4321][/us/usc/t42/s4321] et seq.) shall not apply to actions taken pursuant to this chapter, except to the extent that such laws may be applicable to granting of rights-of-way under [section 1208 of this title][/us/usc/t45/s1208].

     (b) __Federal surplus property disposal; withdrawal or reservation of land for use of Alaska Railroad__